USArmyResearchLab/ARL-HuRDL/README.md

 # ARL HuRDL Corpus 1.0.0

 ARL HuRDL (Human Robot Dialogue Learning) is a labeled corpus of 22 human-human dialogues in a situated reference resolution task.
-In the task, participants played the role of a robot and communicated with a live, remote experimenter (called the Commander) through text-based messaging.
+In the task, participants played the role of a robot in a Unity3D environment and communicated with a live, remote experimenter (called the Commander) through text-based messaging.
 The experiment was conducted live on Amazon Mechanical Turk.

 | Content Type | Description |
 | ------------- | ------------- |